-Learn how to grow all the components of an incredible summer centerpiece and how to best bring all of the blooms and foliages together into a centerpiece design.
+Learn how to grow all the components of an incredible summer bouquet and how to best bring all of the blooms and foliages together into a bouquet design.
 Tour the flower field and greenhouses and gather the basics of growing beautiful cut flowers and foliages, including: garden design, crop planning, direct seeding techniques, seed-starting basics and much more.
 Phoebe will demo several flower farming techniques that yield plentiful flowers all season long.
 Plus, take home packets of seeds and farm-grown seedlings to get your summer cut flower garden going.

 Following a field and farm tour, lead by Phoebe, attendees will gather in Weatherlow Farm’s beautiful post and beam barn to enjoy a design tutorial.
-Lead by Mary Kate, owner of The Local Bouquet, each attendee will learn how to arrange their own summer centerpiece using blooms and foliages grown and gathered by Weatherlow Florals.
+Lead by Mary Kate, owner of The Local Bouquet, each attendee will learn how to arrange their own bouquet using blooms and foliages grown and gathered by Weatherlow Florals.
 Come and push your creativity and knowledge while learning about Mary Kate’s mission to source locally for all of her design projects!

 MEET THE FARMER.